 For many people, wine has always been part of their idea of a healthy diet.
 The health benefits of moderate consumption of wine are often heralded by wine lovers, with everything from heart health to brain health to gut health.
-Though recent data is mixed on whether any alcohol is healthy, consumers are still demanding a frequent glass of wine.
-So – what should you do if you love wine, want the health benefits that some studies how, but also prefer to follow a low-carb or low-sugar diet?
-You seek out the latest low alcohol / low sugar versions.
-If you don’t want to buy wine that is marketed in this manner, you can also seek out options that have no low carb marketing at all.
-With a bit of wine-vocab and a very basic understanding of fermentation, you can be prepared to choose the perfect wine, no matter your health or flavor preferences.
+Though recent data is mixed on whether any alcohol is healthy, many still appreciate a frequent glass of wine.
+So – what should you do if you love wine, want the health benefits that some studies show, but also prefer to follow a low-carb or low-sugar diet?
+You can seek out the latest low-alcohol/low-sugar versions.
+If you don’t want to buy wine that is marketed in this manner, you may also find options that have no low-carb marketing at all.
+With a bit of wine-vocab learning and a very basic understanding of fermentation, you can be prepared to choose the perfect wine, no matter your health or flavor preferences.

 Following the marketing of lower carbohydrate wine options

 To meet the demand for low-sugar wines, new companies have formed to help customers find the best wines that meet both their nutritional preferences and their flavor preferences.
-Dry Farm Wines and Secco Wine Club are two companies that help their customers find lower carbohydrate, dry wines from around the world.
+Dry Farm Wines and Secco Wine Club are two companies that help customers find lower carbohydrate, dry wines from around the world.
 Both companies independently test their wines using third-party labs to ensure that the wines are low in sugar and carbohydrates, and even provide their customers with the exact amounts detected.
 Then, they make recommendations for your preferred taste and wine type and send the bottles directly to your home.
 Dry Farm Wines and Secco Wine Club primarily sell wines that happen to align with a low-sugar diet because of the vineyards’ grapes, fermentation process, and other variables.
 There are also companies developing wines that are specifically formulated and marketed as “keto-friendly.”
-These bottles often share the sugar content on their informative labels, making them appealing to wine lovers who want to find a keto wine without researching the average temperature during the growing season in Bordeaux.
+These bottles often share the sugar content on their labels, making them appealing to wine lovers who want to find a keto wine.
 PALO 61 is the first wine to have a complete nutrition label on the bottle (and hopefully other wines will follow suit).
 FitVine and the Wonderful Wine Co are two other brands that are seeking to meet the needs of health-conscious wine connoisseurs with red, white, rosé, and orange wines, all of which are low in sugar and carbohydrates.

 In order to pick the best wine for you, it helps to understand the process that leads to some wines being lower in sugar than others.
 Wine is made by adding yeast to crushed grapes and allowing the grape’s sugar to convert to alcohol during a period of fermentation.
 The longer the fermentation process, the greater the amount of sugar that is allowed to convert to alcohol, and the dryer the wine.
 Wines that are very dry have had most, if not all of their sugars converted to alcohol, so little remains when you drink a glass.
 However, it’s important to check the label, as even refined taste buds can be tricked.
 Some wines can taste fairly dry while still holding a fair amount of residual sugar; this sugar helps balance out different notes of the wine and may not always be apparent.
 Also, just because a wine is drier, it doesn’t necessarily mean that it will have a higher alcohol content.
 Depending on the type of yeast, and its capacity for “wine yeast attenuation,” the yeast may gobble up the sugar without converting all of it to alcohol.